 This is where RistoSanoHome comes in: a line of ready-to-eat meals designed forpeople with dysphagia, featuring modified, smooth, and safe textures that make swallowing easier without compromising on taste.

-• Choose smooth textures, without chunks, lumps, or strands
+- Choose smooth textures, free of chunks, lumps, or strands

-• Choose dishes that are already tailored to the patient's needs in terms of consistency and texture
+- Choose dishes that are already tailored to the patient’s specific needs in terms of consistency and texture

-• Divide your meals into smaller, more frequent portions, without having to cook several times a day
+- Divide meals into smaller, more frequent portions without having to cook several times a day

 RistoSanoHome meals are designed to ease the burden on families and caregivers: they are delivered directly to your home, are ready to heat up, and offer varied, balanced menus tailored for those who have difficulty swallowing.